-The audit committee is comprised of three non-executive directors and meets bi-annually with the auditors.
+The audit committee is comprised of four non-executive directors and meets bi-annually with the auditors.
 The auditors have free access to this committee.

-The annual financial statements have been examined by the Group's auditors and their report is presented on page 36.
+The annual financial statements have been examined by the Group's auditors and their report is presented on pages 42 to 44.
 The auditors are appointed each year based on recommendation by the audit committee.